martinsolent/figma/docs/sharing/child_8.md

 ![](../images/proto_share/obs/55_OBS.png)

-You will now have the Figma feed and the feed from over the Hue Webcam
+You will now have the Figma feed and the feed from the Hue Webcam on the testers ohone screen

 ![](../images/proto_share/obs/58_OBS.png)